mnit-rtmc/iris/docs/tolling.md

 ### Tag Readers

+Select `View ➔ Lane Use ➔ Tag Readers` menu item

-[Tag readers] can be mounted over a tolled lane to record customer trips.
+A tag reader is a sensor for in-vehicle transponders (tags).
+They can be mounted over a tolled lane to record customer trips.
 These are typically located just downstream of a pricing DMS.

+When a tag is read, an event is logged in the `tag_read_event` database table.
-The tag read events can be combined with the logged pricing information to build a list of trips for each tag ID.
+The event includes the date and time, tag ID, toll zone and tollway.
+This can be combined with the logged pricing information to build a list of trips for each tag ID.
 This information can be used to bill customers.

 [action tag]: action_plans.html#dms-action-tags
-[Tag readers]: admin_guide.html#tag_readers
 [station]: road_topology.html#r_node-types
 [system attribute]: admin_guide.html#sys_attr